jiangyuezhao05/jiangyuezhao05.github.io/_pages/about.md

 <h1>People</h1>
 <p>
-  I’m very thankful to Zhenxin, who introduced me to the emerging field of behavioral economics with his deep understanding of society and remarkable economic insights.
+  I’m very thankful to Zhenxin, who introduced me to the emerging field of behavioral economics with his deep understanding of society and remarkable economic insights. <br>
   His innovative way of teaching left a strong impression on me and truly changed how I view society and the world to some extent.
 </p>